 Due to multiple reasons, one can suffer from constipation.
 Such people tend to strain a lot while trying to pass stools.
 In patients already suffering from hemorrhoids, straining can further add to the existing problem.

-Drinking adequate amount of water is recommended to enable easy passage of stools.
-If you already suffer from hemorrhoids, it is advisable to drink plenty of water.
-Have at least 1-2 glasses of water with each meal and target to drink at least 1-2 litres of water daily.
+Drinking an adequate amount of water is recommended to enable easy passage of stools.
+If you are already suffering from hemorrhoids, it is advisable to drink plenty of water.
+Have at least 1-2 glasses of water with each meal.
+Make a target to drink at least 1-2 liters of water daily.

-When we sit, we do so by putting some pressure.
+When we sit for long without any break, we put some extra pressure on the anal veins.
 This pressure can cause pain or discomfort if you have hemorrhoids.
-To avoid this, use a round or doughnut-shaped cushion to avoid pressure on the hemorrhoids while sitting.
+To avoid this, use a round or doughnut-shaped cushion on the hemorrhoids while sitting.

-Sitting for too long puts a lot of continuous pressure on the anorectal part of your body.
-To avoid this, take short breaks between prolonged sitting times.
+Also, don’t take your cellphones with you whenever going to the toilet.
+Sitting too long puts a lot of continuous pressure on the anorectal part of your body.
+To avoid this, don’t sit longer on the toilet seat than required.

-Laxatives are used to make it easy to pass stools either by increasing the bulk or by softening it.
+Laxatives are taken to pass stools easily either by increasing the bulk or by softening it.
 Use a laxative according to your need to avoid straining on the toilet seat while passing stools.

 The squat position is physiologically more ideal than sitting on the throne.
 If you can, try to create a squatting posture while trying to pass stools as it makes it easy to do so.

 An itchy area of the body is always tempting to scratch.
 However, scratching only makes things worse.
-Even in the case of external hemorrhoids, avoid the scratching.
-Wear cotton undergarments and loose clothes at all times to allow your skin to breathe.
+Even in the case of external hemorrhoids, avoid scratching the anal area.
+Wear cotton undergarments and loose clothes always to allow your skin to breathe.